-- We use your personal data to determine your eligibility to participate in our primary market research studies and, in such instances in which you are accepted onto a study, to carry out research processing.
+- Trinity uses your personal data to determine your eligibility to participate in our research studies and, where you are accepted for a study, to carry out research processing.

-- We work as a controller with our ultimate client in carrying out our research; we will identify this client to you at a later stage of study if you live within the EEA, in order to ensure our research is unbiased.
+- Trinity works as a controller with our end client in carrying out our research – we will identify this client to you at a later stage of the study if you live within the UK or EEA, in order to ensure our research is unbiased.
 Before providing information to our client, we ensure that we have anonymized the data you provide to the fullest extent possible.
-You will never be contacted by our ultimate client, but they may be invited to listen to study calls or view research via video streaming, or they may be given an audio or video recording or transcript of a call; you would be informed before this takes place, and we take every possible precaution to ensure you remain anonymous.
+You will never be contacted by our end client, but they may be invited to listen to moderated interviews, view research via video streaming, or be given an audio or video recording or transcript of an interview – you will be informed before this takes place, and we take every possible precaution to ensure you remain anonymous.

-- As our research engagements typically require us to screen individuals to ensure they belong to a relevant patient group, we will necessarily need to collect certain health data for these purposes.
-We may also need to collect other special category information in instances in which this is relevant to our research, such as details of your ethnicity or sexual activity.
+- As Trinity’s research engagements typically require us to screen individuals to ensure they belong to a relevant patient group, we will necessarily need to collect certain health data for these purposes.
+We may also need to collect other special category information where this is relevant to our research, such as details of your ethnicity or sexual activity.
 We do this with your consent, which you may withdraw at any time.

-- We also use your data instances in which we need to comply with legal obligations.
+- We also use your data where we need to comply with legal obligations.
 We may share data with our service providers and advisors for these purposes.

 What information do we collect from you?